Spirit of Self-Supported Riding

 Giving Back

-In a similar vein, if you know of someone who is unable to afford entry and you feel that this is the only barrier to them taking part, please drop us a message or email explaining the situation.
+If you know of someone who is unable to afford entry and you feel that this is the only barrier to them taking part, please drop us a message or email explaining the situation.
 We can’t always help, but we will try where possible.
 (In 2023 and 2024, we offered free places to several riders.)

 We also supported this project by introducing a mandatory kit/spares donation for each rider at Wild West Country and Mountains of the Merfynion in 2023.
 The riders all gave generously, with at least one entire bike donated!